adaptation-gardening/crop-guides/README.md

 ## Images

-Images should be stored in `assets/images`, within a subfolder that corresponds to the subfolder name of the 'primary' page that uses the image.
+Images should be stored in `assets/images/`, within a subfolder that corresponds to the subfolder name of the 'primary' page that uses the image.
 An image related to a Cucurbita argyrsperma "Pumpkin Pie" recipe should be stored at a path like `assets/images/cucurbita/argyrosperma/recipes/cushaw-pumpkin-pie`.

 ### Using the `embed_image` template
 Images can be embedded using standard Markdown syntax, but this offers limited formatting options and does not provide a convenient method to caption images.
 A Jekyll template called `embed_image.html` offers the ability to embed an image with more flexibility than Markdown.

 #### `embed_image` parameters
- * `url`
+ * `url` - almost always starts with `assets/images/`
- * `alt`
+ * `alt` - written description of the image
- * `caption` - optional
+ * `caption` - optional - displays below the image
- * `thumbnail` - optional
+ * `thumbnail` - optional - displays at 1/3 width of the content area on large screens

 ### Example: Image without caption